davide77/little-zebra-test/README.md

 ```

 ## usage
-After the install, on your command line, run the following command:
+After the install, on your terminal or gitbush, run the following command:

 ```
 gulp